Scholarships

 Availability:

-The scholarship is available for a student who identify as first nations and studying full-time.
+The scholarship is available for a student who identify as First Nations and studying full-time.

 Value: